vgkortsas/Transformer_language_translation/README.md

 The encoder-decoder architecture **with** attention has the following challenges:
-* The sequential nature of RNNs/LSTMs results in lack of parallelization
+* The sequential nature of RNNs/LSTMs results in **lack of parallelization**
-* Increased computational complexity of computing a separate context vector for every step of decoder.
+* **Increased computational complexity** of computing a separate context vector for every step of decoder.
-*  The difficulty of learning long-range dependencies in the network.
-This is related with the fact that the attention model ignores the attention information inside the source sentence and the target sentence.
+*  The **difficulty of learning long-range dependencies** in the network.
+This is related with the fact that the attention model **ignores the attention information inside the source sentence and the target sentence**.

 ### Transformer
 <img src="https://github.com/vgkortsas/Transformer/blob/master/images/transformer_full.png" width="600">